richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 As opposed to the current trend with visual programming where fewer people are required to learn to program, designers at SuperSpace are finding they have to become even more technical and to increase their development skillset.[2-16]

+SuperSpace develops its own software in line with its agenda to build an experience-based, human-centric, spatial architecture.
+This approach allows for an even deeper dive into human comfort and wellbeing.
+Through a holistic analysis of environments, interior programmes and material assembly, SuperSpace simulates and optimises building performance to achieve dynamic experiential goals.[2-16]